Circular Systems Engineering: Principles of Circular Systems Engineering

-The Digital Thread resolves the pain points of Digital Silos by fostering propagation streams of information across silos, effectively integrating them along the system lifecycle.
-Singh~\cite{singh2018engineering} defines the Digital Thread as ``\textit{a data-driven architecture that links together information generated from across the product lifecycle}''.
-West and Pyster~\cite{west2015untangling} relate the Digital Thread to traditional Model-based Systems Engineering (MBSE) and its artifacts by defining the Digital Thread as ``\textit{a framework for merging the conceptual models of the system (the traditional focus of MBSE) with the discipline-specific engineering models of various system elements}''.
-The numerous definitions of the Digital Thread all agree on the integrative nature of the concept, and that the Digital Thread extends the capabilities of the Digital Silo to the overall lifecycle of the system.
+\paragraph{Reasoning in the scope of a process.} Scaling up reasoning to the scope of a single engineering process allows for assessing sustainability and finding trade-offs in the temporal dimension.
+In this scope, trade-offs might be found between engineering activities along the process.
+Reasoning in this scope aligns well with current trends in industrial practice focusing on the digital thread.
+Singh~\cite{singh2018engineering} defines the digital thread as ``\textit{a data-driven architecture that links together information generated from across the product lifecycle}''.
+West and Pyster~\cite{west2015untangling} relate the digital thread to traditional Model-based Systems Engineering (MBSE) and its artifacts by defining the digital thread as ``\textit{a framework for merging the conceptual models of the system (the traditional focus of MBSE) with the discipline-specific engineering models of various system elements}''.
+The digital thread fosters the propagation of streams of information across silos, effectively integrating them along the system lifecycle.
+A typical example of finding sustainability trade-offs in this scope might be choosing a less sustainable manufacturing method for more sustainable operation and maintenance characteristics.
+Analogous ideas have been explored, e.g., in product-assembly co-design~\cite{vanacker2021knowledge}, where the components of the engineered system are optimized for easier integration (assembly).
+Despite the improved scope, reasoning about sustainability within a process still leaves room for improvement.
+Specifically, finding trade-offs across parallel and subsequent engineering processes requires extending the scope of investigation even further.

-Extending the advanced reasoning capabilities about sustainability properties of silos (\secref{sec:digitalsilo}) to the entirety of \textit{Lifecycle phases} along the end-to-end engineering process gives rise to the Sustainable Digital Thread \maturityThread{}.
-By that, the unit of reasoning is extended from \textit{sustainable engineering activities within a silo} to \textit{sustainable engineering processes within a thread}.

-The prerequisites an engineering method must meet in addition to prerequisites P1-A and P1-B to implement the Sustainable Digital Thread are the following.